 Reservations: 020 7434 3111

 The damage: Starters £5-£10, mains £14-£23

 As subtle as a VhuVhuZala – Shaka Zulu, Camden

-The amount of time I’ve spent in Camden you’d think I’d be desensitized to all sorts of weird, but the scale of this South African-themed restaurant is mind-boggling and the décor is bonkers, even by Camden’s standards.
+The scale of this South African-themed restaurant is mind-boggling and the décor is bonkers, even by Camden’s standards.

 Enormous Zulu warrior carvings tower over diners and animal designs are etched into every inch of the walls and ceiling, making it feel more like something you’d find at Disney’s Animal Kingdom than in the Stables Market.